nobl9/ekg/README.md

 chosen electrodes, or all of them, reuse existing Amazon Managed Service for Prometheus, or install only ADOT.
 For details check the documentation of specific modules.
 Electrodes can be used with any Kubernetes cluster - EKS, GKE, on-premise, etc.

+To learn how to contribute please read [contribution guidelines](./CONTRIBUTING.md).

 ## End-to-end solution on fresh EKS cluster